THE CENTER OF THEIR UNIVERSE

 Staff contacted homes when this happened, but little changed, so staff would gather items from the kitchen and borrow from afternoon snack supplies to put together a lunch for these clients.

-Coincidentally, at that very time, the Center’s leadership had recently been approached by Project Open Hand, an important San Francisco nonprofit that operates congregate lunch sites for needy seniors throughout the City.
+Coincidentally, at the very time Morales was making his suggestion, the Center’s leadership was approached by Project Open Hand, an important San Francisco nonprofit that operates congregate lunch sites for needy seniors throughout the City.
 Project Open Hand wanted to open a lunch site at Pomeroy and, after consultation with Pomeroy program staff, Pomeroy’s CEO David Dubinsky agreed to the partnership.

 During the first few weeks of the program, fewer than 20 participants enrolled and it wasn’t clear whether it would succeed.
 But over the next month or so, as clients smelled the freshly cooked and healthy hot meals rolling by on carts to program rooms, we began to get many inquiries.
 “Can I have some?”
 “How do I sign up for that?”